 6.5.3 Equipment Operating Ratings and Limits

 (1) ERCOT shall consider all equipment operating limits when issuing Dispatch Instructions.
-Except as stated in Section 6.5.9, Emergency Operations, if a Dispatch Instruction conflicts with a restriction that may be placed on equipment from time to time by a TSP, a DSP, or a Generation Resource’s QSE to protect the integrity of equipment, ERCOT shall honor the restriction.
+Except as stated in Section 6.5.9, Emergency Operations, if a Dispatch Instruction conflicts with a restriction that may be placed on equipment from time to time by a TSP, a DSP, or a QSE representing a Generation Resource or ESR to protect the integrity of equipment, ERCOT shall honor the restriction.